 THE SCENARIO OTTO

 At every Fastaval since 1992, prizes have been awarded to the best premiere scenarios.
 The Ottos are awarded at the Otto Party Sunday night at Fastaval, and a jury consisting of six people with different roleplaying profiles decides who is nominated and who wins.
-The Otto jury is presided over by a head judge appointed by Alea, and the head judge then recruits their jury based on a desire for different skill-sets, diversity, and experience in roleplaying.
+The Otto jury is presided over by a head judge appointed by the previous head judge and the head judge then recruits their jury based on a desire for different skill-sets, diversity, and experience in roleplaying.
 The Otto is awarded based on the scenarios as written materials, but the jury also looks to player experiences in the form of the evaluation sheets handed out after each scenario has run.

 For the scenario jury, it is a long and thorough process to read and analyze all the scenarios and shortlist those who are nominated and win an Otto award.
 If you want to know more about what it means to be in the Otto jury before, under, and after Fastaval, you can read more here: